aliou/short.ex/README.md

 # Short

-A URL shortener written in Elixir.
+A URL shortener toolkit written in Elixir.